rossiptr/SOP-development/internship.md

 >
 > - All **technical discussions** and **project-related inquiries** must take place in the appropriate LINE group.
 > - **Private messages** should only be used for personal or sensitive matters.
-> - Interns **must respond** promptly to all messages and instructions in the LINE group.
+> - Interns **must respond/acknowledge** promptly to all messages and instructions in the LINE group.
 > - ⚠️ If a mentor initiates a technical discussion in a private message, **interns must redirect the conversation to the LINE group** for transparency and accountability.